BudickDa/Crawly-McCrawlface/readme.md

 `finished` is fired when the queue is empty.
 On default usages, this is the point when everything is ready.

-`ready` is called, when there are enough sites (default: 50) to do a content extraction or all sites of domain were crawled.
+`ready` is called, when there are enough sites (default: 50 or set with options.readyIn) to do a content extraction or all sites of domain were crawled.

 # API
 todo